 During World War II, the Grand Hotel was the focal point for "Operation Ivory Soap" training.
-Colonel Thompson contacted the then owner, Mr. E. A. Roberts, and used the hotel as his base of operations.
-Mr. Roberts rented the Grand Hotel and its facilities for \$1 per year to the Army Air Corp to be used as its Maritime Training School.
+Colonel Thompson contacted the then owner, Mr. Strat White-Spunner, and used the hotel as his base of operations.
+As a donation to the war effort, Mr. Roberts turned the Grand Hotel and its facilities over to the U.S. Army Air Force to be used as its Maritime Training School.
 Basic seamanship, marine, and aquatic training for the Army officers and men of the aircraft repair and maintenance units were held at the Grand Hotel.
 Operation Ivory Soap training began on July 10, 1944.